 Tip 3: Where to Buy a Domain Name and Hosting for your Cannabis Blog

-Just because you smoke weed doesn’t mean you are qualified to write about it.
+Just because you smoke weed doesn’t mean you should write about it.
 Listen, I’m really trying to say this in the most diplomatic way possible.
-I’ve come across many cannabis sites where it was very obvious the author loved them some weed, so obvious in fact that it seemed that it was all they loved.
-Things others love, such as correct grammar, interesting content and a captivating theme went out the window with the ganja smoke.
+I’ve come across many cannabis sites where it was very obvious the author loved weed, so obvious, in fact, that it seemed that it was all they loved.
+Things others love, such as correct grammar, interesting content and a functional layout went out the window with the ganja smoke.

 Don’t be that person.
-Put as much effort into your dabs as you do researching topics, creating relevant content and marketing the hell out your site.
-Read on for more technical tips on how to start a cannabis niche website and actually profit from it.
+You have to put in as much effort into your dabs as you do researching topics, creating relevant content and marketing the hell out your site.
+And just because you smoke weed doesn’t mean you should write about it.
+Your passions or talent may lay elsewhere, such as writing about video games or food.
+Figure out first where your passions lie and then expound on that.
+If you’re still convinced that cannabis is what you’re looking to build upon, read on for more technical tips on how to start a cannabis niche website and actually profit from it.

 How to Narrow Down a Cannabis Niche